-Long Range Transportation Plan
+Long-Range Transportation Plan

-In 2016, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area distributed copies of its adopted multimodal Year 2040 Long Range Transportation Plan Final Report to its membership, the legislative delegation and federal and state agencies.
-Several projects in the Long-Range Transportation Plan were at various stages in 2016.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area administratively modified its adopted multimodal Year 2040 Long-Range Transportation Plan to advance preliminary engineering and right-of-way acquisition phases of the Southwest 62nd Boulevard Connector Project.
+Several other projects in the Long-Range Transportation Plan were at various stages of development.
 These projects included: